progrobe/Hands-Detection-for-Talking-Head/README.md

 # Hands-Detection-for-Talking-Head
-A Hands Detection Tool for talking head video data preprocessing.
+A Hands Detection Tool for talking head video data cleaning and preprocessing.
 Also for finger detection in video.

 Model used: grounding DINO [[`Grounding DINO`](https://arxiv.org/abs/2303.05499)]